-When the government wants to invade another country and rule it, as was the case during the colonial era, the individual supports the decision thus bringing the other negative side of nationalism.
-A nationalistic nation is a democratic country.
+When the government wants to invade another country and rule it, as was the case during the colonial era, the individual might support the decision of the government, thus bringing the other negative side of nationalism.
+A nationalistic nation in most cases is a democratic country.
 Democracy is an important element in any nation.
-However, in a nation where the majority of the votes always win is disadvantageous.
-For instance, if the majority of Members of Parliament votes for a bill to be passed however controversial it is, it will go against the individuals’ interest.
-If a nation wants to invade and colonize another nation and the motion is passed in the parliament but a few number of MPs and individuals are against the idea; can we truly say nationalism is positive even if it is not in favor of the general public?
+However, in a nation where the majority of the votes always win, it is disadvantageous.
+For instance, if the majority of members of parliament vote for a bill to be passed however controversial it is, it will go against the individuals’ interest.
+If a nation wants to invade and colonize another nation and the motion is passed in the parliament but fewer members of parliament and individual citizens are against the idea; can we truly say nationalism is positive even if it is not in favor of the general public?

-To sum up, despite a person’s devotion to his country and his support of the national interests of his country; at times these two concepts can be carried overboard.
-In a capitalist and democratic country, it is the majority who win and the powerful and rich people who rule the country, or play a vital role in determining the state of the nation.
-To this end, nationalism does not benefit citizens wholly.
-Instead, it oppresses them.
-The beneficiaries are the wealthy and powerful individuals who hold a position in the government.
-In itself, nationalism can be positive if individual interests and the interests of the minority and disadvantaged are taken into consideration, and people will be patriotic to what is humanly right.
-When it arrives at such a point then we can rightly say the people are true nationals, and the true meaning of nationalism is achieved.
+It is the rich and those holding powerful positions in the government who have a say.
+What they say is final.
+As such, nationalism does not benefit the citizens of a country to a large extent.
+It oppresses them.
+The beneficiaries are those who are rich and those who hold powerful positions in the government.
+In itself, nationalism can be positive if the interests of the minority and every individual are taken into consideration, and people would be patriotic to what is humanly right.
+When it arrives at such a point then can we rightly say the people are true nationalists, and the true meaning of nationalism is achieved.